 In the past, I’ve always used butter lettuce for my lettuce wraps, but from now on, I’m sticking with romaine!
 Romaine lettuce is so sturdy for wrapping, and it also has that important crunch factor.

 Today’s recipe is in partnership with Mann’s, whose Better Romaine Leaf lettuce is the definition of convenience: cut, washed and ready to go!

 Not only that, but because it is packaged quickly after harvesting and is stored in a specialized tray, Better Romaine Leaf has an incredible shelf life.
 We enjoyed crispy romaine lettuce for well over a week after purchasing it.
 Basically, it’s perfect if you’re looking to shave some time off your meal prep routine!

 How can I mix it up with these Thai lettuce wraps?

 - Chop up the Better Romaine Leaf and serve wrapped in a tortilla with the Thai ground turkey

 - Chop up the romaine and serve as a salad with the Thai ground turkey, plus some additional veggies

 - Add some shredded zucchini or sliced bell peppers to the turkey, or top with fresh bean sprouts for extra veggies

-Tips for your perfect Thai turkey meal prep lettuce wraps:
+Tips and equipment for perfect Thai lettuce wraps:

 - Thai ground turkey may be cooked and stored in the fridge for up to 4 days and frozen for up to 3 months